 Critical Acclaim for 'The Third Reich's Elite Schools'

-Thus far, Helen’s second book The Third Reich’s Elite Schools: A History of the Napolas has received critical acclaim in ten different periodicals, ranging from the Frankfurter Allgemeine Zeitung to Historical Studies in Education.
+Thus far, Helen’s second book The Third Reich’s Elite Schools: A History of the Napolas has received critical acclaim in thirteen different periodicals, ranging from the Frankfurter Allgemeine Zeitung to Historical Studies in Education.

 You can find some highlights of these reviews below, as well as a full list here.